Hoda-alkhzaimi/EMARATSEC-sidechannels-analytics-/README.md

 This document illustrates the structure of the project and how the code will be run efficiently.
+It is worthy to state that the codes implemented in this project were inspired by: https://github.com/ANSSI-FR/ASCAD - Ryad Benadjila et al. https://github.com/AISyLab/EnsembleSCA - Guilherme Perin et al.

 First, the project used three main datasets in hdf5 format which are listed as follows together with the file names:
-1. ASCAD: ASCAD.h5
+1. ASCAD: ASCAD.h5 (also found in link provided above - ASCAD)
-2. CHES CTF: ches_ctf.h5
+2. CHES CTF: ches_ctf.h5 (also found in link provided above - EnsembleSCA)
 3. speck 32: speck32.h5

 The project consists of 5 main files as contained below and the function of each file will be explained as follows: